 As ordered reported by the Senate Committee on Homeland Security and Governmental Affairs on May 17, 2017

-CBO cannot determine whether enacting S. 951 would increase net direct spending or on-budget deficits by more than $5 billion in any of the four consecutive 10-year periods beginning in 2028.
+CBO estimates that enacting S. 584 would not increase net direct spending or on-budget deficits in any of the four consecutive 10-year periods beginning in 2028

-S. 951 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA) and would not affect the budgets of state, local, or tribal governments.
+S. 584 contains no intergovernmental mandates as defined in the Unfunded Mandates Reform Act (UMRA) and would not affect the budgets of state, local, or tribal governments.

 If any federal agencies increase mandatory fees to offset the costs of implementing the additional analysis required by the bill, S. 584 would increase the cost of an existing mandate on private entities to pay those fees.
 CBO expects that if fees are increased as a result of the bill, the additional cost of the mandate would fall well below the annual threshold established in UMRA for private-sector mandates ($156 million in 2017, adjusted annually for inflation).